joaofirm/homelab-cybersecurity/journal/README.md

 The purpose of this journal is to record not only what was built, but also the challenges faced, the solutions implemented and the lessons learned throughout the process.

+> This journal reflects a real learning journey.
+>
+> Some entries document technical implementations, while others record certification milestones, training programs and strategic decisions that contributed to my professional development.

 ---

 # 🎯 Objectives